iamyevesky/Lehigh-Valley-COVID19-Database-Project/README.md

 The fully implemented website can be accessed at the following URL: http://139.147.9.198

+To host the website locally on your computer, follow the steps below.

 1. Install Node.js and NPM usingcommands:

 • sudo apt-get update